sam-taylor/CompCount/README.md

 Phase contrast and fluoro channel TIFF images must have the following naming
  convention: "XXXX_A1_1_2019y12m27d_13h00m.tif"
 	where:
- 	-XXXX - file name text that does not contain "_" -_A1 - well number from multi-well plate
-	-_2019y12m27d_13h00m - timestamp
- 	-_1 - image number within the well

 <ul>
   <li>XXXX - file name text that does not contain "_"</li>
   <li>_A1 - well number from multi-well plate</li>